nasrulazis/nasrulazis/README.md

 Hi 👋 My name is Nasrul Azis
 ============================

-As an adept software engineer, I primarily focus on full stack and qa on web development.
+As a Software Quality Assurance Engineer and Quality Enthusiast, I pay close attention to detail to make sure reliability, scalability and quality of the software.

-* 🌍  I'm based in Tuban, Jawa Timur
+* 🌍  I'm based in Jakarta
-* 🧠  I'm learning Agile web development using MERN Stack
-* 🧠  I'm learning to Test website and mobile manually or automation
+* 🧠  I'm learning website and mobile testing both manually or automation
 * 🤝  I'm open to collaborating on Web Development Projects

 <a href="https://www.github.com/nasrulazis" target="_blank" rel="noreferrer"><img